 Cultivating Native Gardens

 Cultivating a garden rich in native plants is the cornerstone of backyard biodiversity.
 Native species are adapted to the local climate, soil, and existing wildlife, which makes them more resilient and easier to maintain than non-native species.
 When homeowners plant native flowers, shrubs, and trees, they create a foundation for a thriving ecosystem that supports a wide range of wildlife.
-These plants offer the necessary habitat and sources for native insects, birds, and other creatures, many of which are important pollinators and contribute to the health of the environment.
+These plants offer the necessary habitat and food sources for native insects, birds, and other creatures, many of which are important pollinators and contribute to the health of the environment.

 To start a native garden, research the plant species that are indigenous to your area.
 This can often be done with the help of local nurseries, gardening clubs, or extension services.
 They can provide valuable information on the best plants to choose for your specific conditions, as well as advice on how to care for them.
 When selecting plants, prioritize diversity to ensure a year-round supply of food and shelter for wildlife.
 This includes a mix of trees, shrubs, perennials, and grasses that bloom at different times of the year.